robokow/hyde/about.md

 This about page was written from the command line, and pushed to the server in such an easy way that my mind got blown away.
 I am not a coder.
 I just like to use Linux since a fairly long time (my first install was in 2003) and I *love* the command line.

 Professionally I am an online publisher.
 I know about marketing.
 I know a fair bit of css and html.
 I can read a bit of code and speak the language.
-But generally I don't have such a great mathematical mind.
-I am a social geek rather.
+But generally I am not such a mathematical mind.
+I am rather a social geek.
 And a postconceptualist.
 Doing comes first.
 The beauty is the act itself.
 Only then the concept takes over.

 ### Contact